 - The world is your competition.
 With no geographic boundaries, almost every product or service has become a commodity.
 Your only sustainable competitive advantage is customer loyalty through great service.
 If I can get what you sell anywhere, why should I put up with bad service?

 - With self service kiosks and websites, companies can now personalize the customer experience.
 Every company can now call you by name, remember what you purchased and recommend what you like.
 This expectation does not get lower anywhere we surf on the internet, each time we call your company or walk into your brick and mortar locations.

-- Your company’s biggest fear was that a disgruntled customer would tell seven people.
-A dissatisfied customer can now tell 7 million people!
-Communicating via social media tools like Twitter, Facebook and YouTube has turned the business world upside down.
+- Reputation is forever.
+Your company’s biggest fear was that a disgruntled customer would tell seven people.
+A dissatisfied customer can now tell 7 million people on social media.
 Companies can no longer control the conversation about their brands through advertising.
-But, the good news is that social media can also help build a raving fan base and defuse ranting customers.

 You will learn:

-- When the world is your competition, customer service is your only sustainable competitive advantage.
+- Why customer service is your only sustainable competitive advantage.

 - With social media, why customer service is the new marketing.

 - How to bust the 20 myths of customer service that hold your company back right now.